CasaJasmina/scrum/README.md

 # Why Github

 Github is one of the essential tools of online collaboration today.
 Many open source projects share and improve their code using the platform.
-Lots of organizations who work in the open use it to manage projects and invite people to participate with them.
+Organizations who work in the open [use it](http://book.webmaker.org/) to manage projects and invite people to participate with them.

-[LINK to Matt's heartbeat post]

 Also, because Github has a lively and technically savvy community, there are lots of nifty tools available to expand the platform even further.

-[LINK to github tools]

 # Why scrum